Shared Capitalism at Work: Employee Ownership, Profit and Gain Sharing, and Broad-based Stock Options

-Shared capitalism is a system in which workers are partial owners of their firms and thus, in effect, both employees and stockholders.
-Profit-sharing arrangements and gain-sharing bonuses, which tie compensation directly to a firms performance, reflect this relatively new attitude toward labor.
+The historical relationship between capital and labor has changed radically in the past few decades.
+One particularly noteworthy development is the rise of shared capitalism, a system in which workers have become partial owners of their firms and thus, in effect, both employees and stockholders.
+Profit-sharing arrangements and gain-sharing bonuses, which tie compensation directly to a firm’s performance, also reflect this new attitude toward labor.